mgorny/google-authenticator-libpam-hardened/man/google-authenticator.1.md

     Supported values are 6, 7 and 8.
 The default is 6.
 Not all clients support different digit numbers.

+-a, --algorithm=*sha1|sha256|sha512*
+:   Set the algorithm to use for HMAC.

+    Supported values are sha1, sha256 and sha512.
+The default is sha1.

 -r, --rate-limit=*N*, -R, --rate-time=*M*, -u, --no-rate-limit
 :   Disable rate-limiting, or limit logins to N per every M seconds.